ritaeperjesi/ARainbow/README.md

 - I have a better understanding of how to use augmented reality, I really enjoy finding objects that can be markers, and to look at objects from this weird technical point of view
 - Protesting in AR seems like a good way, it can't be easily controlled and removed, and it's less attackable from the law point of view as well.
 - It's very hard to document AR projects nicely.
 As it's experienced with a mobile phone, and the spatial relations are the interesting parts of them, I don't know how to make good quality videos. (this has already been an issue at my AR class I took this semester).
-- I'm still not the queen of time management and working alone.
+- I'm still not the queen of time management and working alone, so that's something to work on.